AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/07_unions.rst

 * A read interprets the stored bits as the selected field type
 * Rust does not check which field was written previously
 * Pattern matching on a union field is also an unsafe read
-* The stored bits must form a valid value for the field being read
+* Stored bits must form a valid value for the field being read

 .. warning::